grscheller/scheller-linux-archive/notes/gitNotes.md

    $ find . -depth -name '.svn' -exec rm -rf '{}' \;
 ```

-best practice is to use
+best practice is to then use

 ```bash
    $ git add --update